garris/BackstopJS/README.md

 ### Changing test sensitivity
 `"misMatchThreshold"` (percentage 0.00%-100.00%) will change the amount of difference BackstopJS will tolerate before marking a test screenshot as "failed".
 The default setting is `0.1`, this may need to be adjusted based on the kinds of testing you're doing.

-More info on how misMatchThreshold is derrived can be found here... https://github.com/Huddle/Resemble.js/blob/af57cb2f4edfbe718d24b350b2be1d956b764298/resemble.js#L495
+More info on how misMatchThreshold is derived can be found here... https://github.com/Huddle/Resemble.js/blob/af57cb2f4edfbe718d24b350b2be1d956b764298/resemble.js#L495

 `"requireSameDimensions"` (true || false) will change whether BackstopJS will accept any change in dimensions.
 The default setting is `true`.
 If set to true then the test must be the same dimensions as the reference.
 If set to false the test does not have to be the same dimensions as the reference.